 The V-shaped hang strap on the Cloud 9 was attached to the keel tube fore and aft of the (virtual) hang point.
 At the time it was felt by some that, in swallowtail type Rogallos, the ‘feel’ of pitch control was too light.
 A lower hang point, as used on many standard Rogallos, provided a sort of artificial pitch stability but at the same time made roll control heavier.
 The Cloud 9 hang strap side-stepped the latter problem.
 It also provided an easy adjustment of ‘hands off’ airspeed (pitch trim).

 The Cloud 9 also featured an innovative control frame that folded without the need to detach any cables.
 Extraordinarily, the base tube folded in half.
 Yet in the air, it was safe and solid.
 Their next wing, the Sunspot of 1977, retained that clever feature.

-For a color photo of a Sunspot in flight, see under External links later on this page.
+For a color photo of a Sunspot in flight and a painting based on this photo, see under External links later on this page.

 In 1977, Skyhook built a wing with a bowsprit and front rigging instead of crosstubes.
 A bowsprit-rigged wing lends itself to a tail-first configuration, which is how the Skyhook differed from its contemporary in Britain, the Gryphon (designed by Miles Handley).